 exciting as spiritual gifts and the like, but is just as important, since this

 with the power of Christ?
-God is not interested in ruining His good name by
+The Lord is not interested in ruining His good name by

 giving His power to someone who will abuse it the first time adversity touches his soul.
 As a Christian, preparing for adversity is the same

 as preparing to walk in the anointing.
-You must have both to be effective in this
+We must have both to be effective in this

 world and in the house of God.